The SEC's new climate disclosure rule introduces significant new requirements for foreign companies filing Form 20-F.

 The Tale of Three Standards:

-Picture this scenario: A German automotive company listed on the NYSE must now satisfy German corporate law, EU sustainability directives, and SEC climate rules—all while maintaining consistent messaging to global investors.
-It's like playing three-dimensional chess while the rules keep changing.
+For example, a German automotive company listed on the NYSE must now satisfy German corporate law, EU sustainability directives, and SEC climate rules simultaneously while maintaining consistent messaging to global investors.

 The Technology Revolution